 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide details the allowed and valid characters when you need to create a domain name (maximum of 63
+This guide details the accepted and valid characters when you need to create a domain name (up to 63

 characters) with Infomaniak.

-The characters permitted in a domain name are determined by the technical standards set by the regulatory body for domain names, typically the Internet Corporation for Assigned Names and Numbers (ICANN) globally, and by national or regional regulatory bodies, such as the Domain Name Regulatory Authority in France (AFNIC) for .fr domains in France.
+- The allowed characters in a domain name are determined by the technical standards defined by the domain name regulatory body, generally the Internet Corporation for Assigned Names and Numbers (ICANN) globally, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.

-To understand the possibilities offered at the level of an email address itself (the distinct part coming before the @ symbol), read this guide.
+- To understand the possibilities offered at the level of an email address itself (distinct part coming before the at sign @), refer to this other guide.

 a